-These fun and festive cookies are refined sugar free, full of molasses and warming spices like ginger, cinnamon, nutmeg and cloves – perfect for the holiday season!
+These fun and festive cookies Healthier Gingerbread Cookies are refined sugar free!
+Full of molasses and warming spices like ginger, cinnamon, nutmeg and cloves – they are perfect for the holiday season!

 Nothing signifies that the Christmas holidays have begun better than traditional gingerbread cookies!
 Whether they’re shaped like gingerbread men/women, mittens, christmas trees, stars, snowflakes, or whatever shape they come in, they’re absolutely wonderful.
 These cookies are crispy on the edges, soft and tender in the center and packed full of warming spices and flavoured with molasses.
 I don’t know about you, but for me Christmas wouldn’t be complete without a plate of these cookies, a tall glass of my Holiday Nog and a night filled with cheesy Hallmark Christmas movies.